awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticmapreduce-cluster.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Configurations`  <a name="cfn-elasticmapreduce-cluster-configurations"></a>
 Applies only to Amazon EMR releases 4\.x and later\.
-The list of Configurations supplied to the EMR cluster\.
+The list of configurations that are supplied to the Amazon EMR cluster\.
 *Required*: No
 *Type*: List of [Configuration](aws-properties-elasticmapreduce-cluster-configuration.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `CustomAmiId`  <a name="cfn-elasticmapreduce-cluster-customamiid"></a>
-Available only in Amazon EMR version 5\.7\.0 and later\.
+Available only in Amazon EMR releases 5\.7\.0 and later\.
 The ID of a custom Amazon EBS\-backed Linux AMI if the cluster uses a custom AMI\.
 *Required*: No
 *Type*: String
 *Minimum*: `0`